 Technology, by itself, is hardly ever the solution to our challenges.
 It’s more about shifting culture.
-Resilience is the practice of bending technology to the will of a culture that helps us solve the challenges of protecting + empowering our business when it is impacted by unplanned events of all kinds, including natural disasters, cyber attacks + data protection initiatives, like the GDPR.
+Resilience is the practice of bending technology to the will of a culture that helps us solve the challenges of protecting and empowering our business when it is impacted by unplanned events of all kinds, including natural disasters, cyber attacks, and data protection initiatives, like the GDPR (j/k).

-While Resilience can only truly be tested during + in the hours, days + weeks following a cyber attack, for example, simulations can help define its strengths + weaknesses in quantifiable ways, saving precious time, money, resources + reputations.
-It also builds less quantifiable but critical assets like trust, morale + confidence in your team(s).
+While Resilience can only truly be tested during and in the hours, days, and weeks following a criminal cyber attack, for example, simulations can help define its strengths and weaknesses in quantifiable ways, saving precious time, money, resources, and reputations.
+It also builds less quantifiable but critical assets like trust, morale, and confidence in your team(s).
 There’s no understating how valuable these components are, even in average day-to-day operations but they are especially important in a crisis and often make the difference in the outcome.

-What follows are some insights gained from a recent live exercise I designed in which I performed some lateral movement on an internal corporate network, giving the response team a unique opportunity to test + build deeper fluency + familiarity with the Resilience Strategy we designed + implemented.
-While there are alternatives to live exercises (a superb synthesis of a tabletop exercise, written + shared by my friend Claus Cramon Houmann, lives here), any type of these exercises are valuable in the context of practical + memorable learning to teams in the wild world.
+What follows are some insights gained from a recent live exercise I created to be performed on an internal corporate network, giving the response team a unique opportunity to test and build deeper fluency and familiarity with the Resilience Strategy we designed and implemented.
+While there are alternatives to live exercises (a superb synthesis of a tabletop exercise, written and shared by my friend Claus Cramon Houmann, lives here), any type of these exercises are valuable in the context of practical and memorable learning to teams in the wild world.
 The particular exercise I’m writing about here was carried out in collaboration with a client in regulated industry who will remain anonymous for the sake of discretion.

 This particular exercise was quite an experience for me, too, having been trusted enough by them to empower them back.
 I trust some of you will find value in what I’ve shared below.

-Keep in mind, though, that being tight-lipped about breaches + how we handle them is becoming more + more challenging as the laws are changing, requiring more + more transparency.
+Keep in mind, though, that being tight-lipped about breaches and how we handle them is becoming more and more challenging as the laws are changing, requiring more and more transparency.
 Be prepared to be open about real breaches.
 It will serve you well in the end, especially if you’re prepared.
 Not to mention, openness can also be a most powerful PR tool that creates opportunities that even the most elaborate, globally integrated marketing strategy cannot rival.

-Which leads me to discuss yet another context + arguably the most important part of this number 1 item: be transparent about these exercises with partners, vendors + clients.
+Which leads me to discuss yet another context and arguably the most important part of this number 1 item: be transparent about these exercises with partners, vendors, and clients.
 Include as many of them as you can.
 Make them feel invested in the process in intentional ways.
-Doing so will build trust + confidence.
+Doing so will build trust and confidence.
 Pure gold.
-Because when the real show comes to town, the first things partners, vendors + clients want to do is post blame.
+Because when the real show comes to town, the first things partners, vendors and clients want to do is post blame.
 They want accountability.
-So, if you include these components of your ecosystem in your live or tabletop exercises, they not only find a quick win in the value of such work but have some fluency built-in when it matters most + see you as a victim + not part of the problem in the midst of an incident.
-My clients are sick of hearing me say it: trust cannot be built in any better way in this day + age of privacy + security breaches.
+So, if you include these components of your ecosystem in your live or tabletop exercises, they not only find a quick win in the value of such work but have some fluency built-in when it matters most and see you as a victim and not part of the problem in the midst of an incident.
+My clients are sick of hearing me say it: trust cannot be built in any better way in this day and age of privacy and security breaches.
 Include the people who power your business in these exercises.
 Always.
 You will only regret it if you don’t.